richardsheridan/magic-afm/README.rst

 The "Force curve display" can be toggled between spatial (d vs z) and natural (f vs δ) units.
 The "Preprocessing" parameters are read from the data file metadata but can be adjusted on the fly, updating the display immediately.
+"Deflection Sens." refers to the calibration factor that multiplies the static vertical photodetector signal to obtain the cantilever deflection in nm (sometimes called InvOLS.)
+"Spring Constant" refers to the static cantilever spring constant measured at the position of the probe tip.

 Fitting can be toggled between the default nothing (Skip), the approach curve (Extend) or the retract curve (Retract).
-The fit parameters are not read from the file and only update the display when either the extend or the retract portions of the force curve are toggled to fit.
+The fit parameters are not read from the file and only affect the display when either the extend or the retract portions of the force curve are toggled to fit.
 "Tip Radius (nm)" refers to the nominal radius of the parabolic probe assumed in the indentation model.
 "DMT-JKR (0-1)" refers to the transition parameter between the long-range and short-range adhesion